MikevPeeren/time-tracking-dashboard/README.md

 ### What I learned

-I have learned some more knowledge in with Grid CSS, I also used SWR for the first time as I wanted to test that out.
+I have learned some more knowledge with Grid CSS, I also used SWR for the first time as I wanted to test that out.
 Furthermore I also learned some more TypeScript types related to Next.js

 ### Useful resources